 An authentication flow contains the following configuration items:

-trigger packet type; for example, DHCPv4 discovery or PPPoE PADI packet ordered list of one or more ADBs for the specified trigger packet type
+• trigger packet type; for example, DHCPv4 discovery or PPPoE PADI packet

 Note: For FWA session, the trigger packet type is not explicitly configured.
 It is always the first session establishment message, such as a GTP Create Session Request message.